Resource Management Act 1991

 You could also call this:

-If you’re a local council and you want to change your own designation, you can follow these same rules.
+If you are a territorial authority and you want to change your own designation, the same rules will apply to you.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.